Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 • Progressive muscle relaxation

-• Activities that help you feel present in your body (walking, stretching, yoga)
+• Mindfulness practices that help you get present in your body

 6. Address responsive desire patterns